tayduivn/Rhomicom-ERP-Compose/README.md

 # TO SETUP RHOMICOM ERP PROJECT
 1. Install Docker
 2. Download ERP Project from Github
+- NB on linux you may have to run
+- chmod -R 777 Rhomicom-ERP-Project as root
 3. cd  to api_image/code and run
 - npm install
 4. cd to db/initdb/pgdb and download sample db file into it if needed